eBork1/Projects-Exercises/docs/projects/restaurant.md

 4. Create a `dev` branch to commit your code to
 5. Create necessary files for application
 6. Import necessary css/js files (Bootstrap)
+7. For bug fixes, refactored code, and feature branches, you must create a branch off of `dev` onto a `new-feature` branch and create a PR into dev when complete

 ###### Develop: